-The Ancient Greek geographer Ptolemy identified South Arabia – modern Yemen – as Eudaimon Arabia, meaning Fortunate Arabia or Happy Arabia, as a result of its wealth.
-This land flourished with trade, especially of frankincense and myrrh, but it was also common to exchange small copper or bronze artefacts, like vessels, lamps or animal figurines.
-The principal South Arabian kingdoms were Qataban and Saba, which flourished from the 8th century BC to the 5th century AD
+The Ancient Greek geographer Ptolemy identified South Arabia – modern Yemen – as Eudaimon Arabia, meaning “fortunate Arabia” or “happy Arabia”, as a result of its wealth.
+This land flourished with trade, especially of frankincense and myrrh, but exchanges of small copper or bronze artefacts, like vessels, lamps or animal figurines were also common.
+The principal South Arabian kingdoms were Qataban and Saba, which developed from the 8th century BC to the 5th century AD.

 South Arabian Bronze Dromedary Statuette

-An interesting Western Asiatic South Arabian bronze statuette of a dromedary camel with bristle and reins.
+A finely modelled Western Asiatic South Arabian bronze statuette of a dromedary, also known as Arabian camel, with bristle and reins.
 The camel’s facial features are highly detailed, with nose, eyes and ears clearly modelled.

 Condition: Very fine condition with some encrustations and green patina on the surface.